 As soon as I saw the removed stopper, I wanted to clean that thing so bad!
 Just gross!

 Now we just so happened to have this huge wire brush on hand.
-Pretty sure it was for cleaning the coils under the fridge, but Terry wanted to use it for our sink.
+Pretty sure it was for cleaning the coils under the fridge, but my husband wanted to use it for our sink.
 If you don’t have anything like this, no worries.
 A bottle brush or even a rag would work just as well.

 Clean the sink pipe properly now!
 That sink would probably thank you so much if it could!